-So, you're now the proud owner of a Nintendo Switch then chances are you've already realised that the 32GB the system comes with is woefully inadequate if you're planning on downloading loads of lovely games from the eShop.
+Now that you're the proud owner of a Nintendo Switch, chances are you've already realised that the 32GB the system comes with is woefully inadequate if you're planning on downloading loads of lovely games from the eShop.
 Heck, even if you buy all of your games physical, you're going to need plenty of space to store the updates and DLC on offer for your favourite titles.

 With that in mind here are the best Nintendo Switch Micro SD cards on the market right now.
 We've tried to include an option to suit all budgets, because we're nice like that.